GPrendi30/urop-2021-exercise-copy/README.md

 Install python on your machine (we used version 3.6) and install the requirements with `pip install -r requirements.txt`.
-If you execute [main.py](https://github.com/testingautomated-usi/urop-2021-exercise/blob/master/main.py) you should see the plot above indicating that all the dependencies have been correctly installed.
+If you execute [main.py](https://github.com/testingautomated-usi/urop-2021-exercise/blob/master/main.py) you should see the plot above indicating that all the dependencies have been correctly installed